TadavomnisT/MMGG/README.md

 I already mailed initial and original programmer and recieved no answers, metdata shows he's been offline for like 15 years!
 I hope he's still alive!
 ________________________________

 Ok...
-It's my first time that I wana back engineer sth, never done it before!
+It's my first time that I wanna back engineer sth, never done it before!

 Alright here we are, in a directory with following files: